Coronavirus Employees' Help

 You can't compare Economy 10 tariffs on comparison sites.
-But our handy step-by-step guide shows you how to work out if you're overpaying on Economy 10 prices, and if it's worth considering switching.
+But our handy step-by-step shows you how to work out if you're overpaying on Economy 10 prices, and if it's worth considering switching.

 Step 4: Type in the annual usage figures from your bill and compare as normal.
 DON'T select Economy 7 when you type in your details.